jplalor/jplalor.github.io/content/pages/about.md

 # Updates

+1. **September 2017:** I gave a talk at Notre Dame to the ND Natural Language Processing group.
+Thanks to Prof. David Chiang for the invitation!
 1. **June 2017:** [CIFT][17] was accepted as a poster for the Work-in-Progress session at HCOMP 2017 in Quebec City!
 2. **June 2017:** Our podium abstract, *Generating a Test of Electronic Health Record Narrative Comprehension with Item Response Theory*, was accepted for AMIA 2017 in Washington, DC!
 1. **Summer 2017:** Internship with the Alexa team at Amazon Boston!